Immunization History: Smallpox, Edward Jenner, and Mary Montagu

 The first symptoms of smallpox appear ten to fourteen days after the initial infection.
 The person experiences a general feeling of being unwell and may also experience a backache, fever, a severe headache, vomiting, diarrhea, and/or delirium.
 In addition, the virus causes fluid-filled pustules to appear on the skin.
 After about eight days, the pustules develop crusts and begin to fall off.
 Most survivors of smallpox are left with scars on their skin.
 They may also suffer from complications such as blindness and arthritis.

 Mary Montagu (1689-1762) and Edward Jenner (1749-1823) are important names in the history of immunization against smallpox.
 Montagu discovered variolation while Jenner discovered vaccination.
-The term "discover" isn't completely accurate, however, since both variolation and vaccination had been used to prevent smallpox before Montagu and Jenner publicized their techniques.
+The term "discovered" isn't completely accurate, since both techniques had been used to prevent smallpox before Montagu and Jenner publicized their discoveries.

 Variolation and Vaccination

 Variolation is the process of infecting someone with a mild form of smallpox in order to give them immunity to a serious form of the disease.
 The name of the process comes from Variola, the scientific name of the smallpox virus.

 In its original meaning, vaccination meant infection by materiał from pustules found on a cow.
 The Latin word for cow is "vacca", and the word "vaccinus" means "of the cow".
 These terms gave vaccination its name.
 The virus transferred from the cow pustules in the first vaccinations may have been the cowpox virus.
 This is a relative of the smallpox virus but causes a much milder disease.
-The cowpox virus stimulates the immune system to produce antibodies that also fight the smallpox virus, giving the person immunity.
+The cowpox virus stimulates the immune system to produce antibodies that also fight the smallpox one, giving the person immunity.

-Today it's uncertain whether the transferred virus in Edward Jenner's experiments was the cowpox one or the very similar vaccinia virus.
+Today it's uncertain whether the transferred virus in Edward Jenner's experiments was the cowpox virus or the very similar vaccinia one.
 The vaccinia virus produces a mild disease and gives immunity to smallpox.
 It's used in the modern smallpox vaccine.
 Its origin is unknown.
 It may have developed from the cowpox virus, but if this is the case the moment in history when this happened is unknown.